cheepohchuan/INF1007_Notes/Lecture 11 - AI Ethics/L11 Quiz Answers.md

 ## Question 14
 Due to their black box nature, it is not possible for AI models based on complex neural networks to build trust with users.
 - False

+## Question 15
+Which of the following requirements from "Ethics Guidelines for Trustworthy AI" recommends a fallback plan to be established in case something goes wrong?
+- Technical robustness and safety